Set up Hoppscotch on your servers for complete control and customization.

 Pull the Mailcatcher Image from Docker Hub,

-With Mailcatcher set up on your machine, start the Mailcatcher container using
+With Mailcatcher set up on your machine, start the Mailcatcher container using docker run

 with the appropriate port mappings (1080

-for the web interface and1025
+for the web interface and 1025

-for SMTP).Docker containers are isolated from the host by default.
+Docker containers are isolated from the host by default.
 When using localhost inside a Docker container, it refers to the container itself, and not the host machine.
 Since Hoppscotch runs inside a Docker container while Mailcatcher runs on the host machine, you’ll need to use the Docker bridge network IP instead of

 localhost